 Fortunately, there are tons of things you can do to allay customers’ concerns on the checkout page:

 - Security badges,

 - Secure lock icons,

-- Add physical addresses that’s easy to find.
+- Add physical addresses that are easy to find.

-Additionally, you need to consider cognitive progression.
-If the product is expensive, requires time or resource investment, etc. you need to clarify the incentives that will relieve some of the anxieties visitors may have.
+Additionally, it would help if you considered cognitive progression.
+If the item is expensive, requires time or resource investment, etc., you need to clarify the incentives to relieve some of the anxieties visitors may have.

-The checkout design and flow has frequently been the sole cause for users abandoning their cart during the checkout flow.
-One bug on the checkout page can be a conversion killer that frustrates customers and makes them exit the site without making a purchase.
+The checkout design and flow have frequently been the sole cause for users abandoning their cart during the checkout flow.
+One bug on the checkout page can be a conversion killer that frustrates shoppers and makes them exit the site without purchasing.